Round Top Lake Sunset

 2 tenths of a mile South of the Wet Meadows Lake trail junction we yet again cross into the Mokelumne Wilderness.
 The boundary of the Mokelumne Wilderness between Carson Pass and Ebbetts Pass is crazily convoluted.

-Heading South from this Wilderness boundary begins our climb up the Northern flank of Raymond Peak.
-South of this boundary forest cover thins, then fades away for the next 12 miles until we enter the forests South of Reynolds Peak and North of Upper Kinney Lake.
-Except for the thin tongues of forest climbing up mountainside drainages we are hiking over and through exposed terrain passing over Raymond and around Reynolds Peaks.
+South of this boundary forest cover begins to thin, then fades away for pretty much the next 12 miles of exposed travel until we enter the forests to the South of Reynolds Peak and North of Upper Kinney Lake.

 Mokelumne Wilderness Boundary

-Elevation: 7520
+7520

 Mileage